News

 From our Parish Prayer Cycle this week

-Pray for all residents of Stokesley Grove and Cotswold Gardens
+Pray for all residents of Holystone Crescent and Weldon Crescent

 For the sick and those being cared for in hospital or at home